Employee reimbursements

 Pay Employees a Fixed Amount

-For those companies looking at cutting down on administrative costs, simply paying employees a fixed amount is a viable option.
+Simply paying employees a fixed amount is a viable option for companies looking to cut administrative costs.
 But remember, employees must agree on this amount, and it should be clearly outlined in the policy.

 Create Cell Phone Expense Accounts